| | This is a shot of the archdiocesan Cathedral of

 Once at the bride's house we formally present gifts

+to the bride's family.
 Note how small the neighborhood streets are.
 It only accommodates one line of people and two motorbikes, one in each direction!
+I used

 a cane because I had a serious fall in the hotel lobby, injuring my knee.
 This was the second such fall in six months in a hotel lobby.